 German Shepherd Lifespan

-On average a healthy German Shepherd has a lifespan of over 10 years, and maybe up to 15 if you are lucky.
+On average the healthy German Shepherd life span is over 10 years, and maybe up to 15 if you are lucky.
+In this study, Adams found that the average lifespan of a German Shepherd is 11 years old

 This is comparable to the similar-sized Labrador Retriever.